Springbrook State Park: Recreation

 Over 12 mi of hiking trails and 4 mi of snowmobiling trails are located throughout Springbrook.
 Woodlands, sandstone, prairie, and clearings are found throughout the park.
 Oak, maple, hickory, and basswood trees thrive in the timber areas of the park.

 Swimming, canoeing, and fishing is possible on both the Middle Raccoon River and the man-made lake on Kings Creek.
 Three fishing jetties are located along the 17 acre spring-fed lake on Kings Creek.
 On the lake, motor boating is allowed only with electric motors.
 The Middle Raccoon River has a boat ramp and a fishing riffle.
 Crappie, largemouth bass, bluegill, sunfish, bullhead, and catfish, are regularly caught at Springbrook.
 Located lakeside are two picnic shelters and several other picnic areas that have tables, grills, water, and restrooms.
 Also, unsupervised swimming and sunbathing occur at the sandy beach along the lake.

 Viewing abundant wildlife is very likely.
-Squirrels, rabbits, red fox, gray fox, coyote, raccoon, beaver, muskrat, red-tailed hawk, bald eagle, wild turkey, Canada geese, and especially deer are often found at Springbrook.
+Squirrels, rabbits, red fox, gray fox, coyote, bobcat, raccoon, beaver, muskrat, red-tailed hawk, bald eagle, wild turkey, Canada geese, and especially deer are often found at Springbrook.

-A shooting range and a conservation education center is located at the park.
-Controlled deer hunts occur periodically in sections of the park.
+A shooting range and a conservation education center is located at the park, now closed.
 Posted hunting areas include the northeast and southwest corners of the park.

 Camping

-Camping is permitted all year long.
+Camping is permitted March to November.
 120 campsites (81 with electrical hookups) are available.
 Half of the sites are on a first-come, first-served basis but other sites can be reserved.
 Peak season is from May 1 until September 30.
-Modern showers and restrooms, a trailer dump station, a basketball court, horse shoe pits, sand volleyball, wireless internet, and a camp store are located in the large campground.
+Modern showers and restrooms, a trailer dump station, a basketball court, horse shoe pits, sand volleyball are located in the large campground.